-Welcome to the Graduate Studies homepage!
+Welcome to Graduate Studies !
 We are here to support future and current graduate students.

 Texas A&M University at Qatar, recognized as having one of the premier engineering programs in the world, has offered graduate degrees in chemical engineering at Qatar Foundation’s Education City campus since 2011.
 The curricula offered at the Texas A&M at Qatar campus are materially identical to those offered at Texas A&M University’s main campus in College Station, Texas, USA.
 Courses are taught in English and in a coeducational setting.
 The reputation for excellence is the same, as is the commitment to equip engineers to lead the next generation of engineering advancement.

 Texas A&M at Qatar offers two graduate degrees in chemical engineering:

 - Master of Science (M.S.) — requires a minimum of 32 semester credit hours of approved courses and research.

 - Master of Engineering (M.Eng.) — requires a minimum of 30 semester credit hours of approved courses and no research credit hours.

 1. Complete your application online